Support for self-help groups for inclusion and participation of people with disabilities or chronic illnesses

 Funding objective

-Support for the establishment and maintenance of self-help groups at the local level to promote inclusion and participation of people with physical or mental disabilities or chronic illnesses, as well as their relatives.
+Support and strengthening of self-help groups that advocate for the inclusion and participation of people with disabilities or chronic illnesses.

 Eligible to apply